laravelio/paste.laravel.io/contributing.md

 ## Issues

-- **Feature requests**: try to describe as thoroughly as possible the feature you'd like to have.
-Perhaps also give some info on how you want to implement it
+- **Feature requests** need to describe as thoroughly as possible and perhaps contain some info on how you would implement it
-- **Bug reports**: describe in detail what the problem is and how it was triggered.
-Perhaps give a possible solution
+- **Bug reports** need to be described in detail what the problem is, how it was triggered and perhaps contain a possible solution
-- **Questions**: Feel free to as questions about the internals of the codebase and other related questions about the project
+- **Questions** are free to be asked about the internals of the codebase and about the project

 ## Pull Requests